abdes/asap_app_imgui/doc/project-development/build.rst

 :ccov-clean: clean intermediary files generated for code coverage analysis.

+The following targets are only defined if the `clang-format` tool has been properly detected and found on the system.

+:clang-format: Shows which files are affected by `clang-format`.

+:check-clang-format: Errors if files are affected by `clang-format` (for CI integration).

+:fix-clang-format: Applies `clang-format` to all affected files.

-The following target are only defined if the compiler is `clang`, the `clang-format`tool has been properly detected and found on the system and the option `ASAP_ENABLE_CLANG_FORMAT` is not set to `OFF`.
+The following targets are only defined if the `cmake-format` tool has been properly detected and found on the system.

-:clang-format-all: formats all C++ source code files in the project using `clang-format`.

-:clang-format-all-check: formats all C++ source code files in the project using `clang-format` and exits with a non-zero exit-code if changes were made.

-:clang-format-diff: formats only changed C++ source code files in the project using `clang-format`.

-:clang-format-diff-check: formats only changed C++ source code files in the project using `clang-format` and exits with a non-zero exit-code if changes were made.
+:cmake-format: Shows which files are affected by `cmake-format`.

+:check-cmake-format: Errors if files are affected by `cmake-format` (for CI integration).

+:fix-cmake-format: Applies `cmake-format` to all affected files.

+The following targets combine the above two categories of targets.

+:format: Shows which files are affected by `cmake-format` or `clang-format`.

+:check-format: Errors if files are affected by `cmake-format` or `clang-format` (for CI integration).

+:fix-format: Applies `cmake-format` or `clang-format` to all affected files.

-The following target are only defined if the compiler is `clang`, the `clang-tidy`tool has been properly detected and found on the system and the option `ASAP_ENABLE_CLANG_TIDY` is not set to `OFF`.
+The following target are only defined if the compiler is `clang`, the `clang-tidy` tool has been properly detected and found on the system.

 :clang-tidy-all: lints all C++ source code files in the project using `clang-tidy`.